Transferable mechanism of perpendicular magnetic anisotropy switching by hole doping in V$X_2$ ($X$=Te, Se, S) monolayers: Conclusions

 The decreasing trend in the magnitude of the magnetic anisotropy from \vte{} to \vs{} follows the decreasing atomic SOC from Te to Se to S. The vanadium magnetic moment also exhibits a decreasing trend which follows from the increasing hybridization and the decreasing exchange splitting.
 We demonstrated how the increasing crystal field splitting, decreasing exchange interaction, and increasing orbital hybridization affect the highest valence states in \vte{}, \vse{}, and \vs{}.

-In-plane spin texture (arrows) and out-of-plane spin polarization (color map, see legend) of the surface state around Q. The circled arrow indicates an in-plane spin magnitude of 0.107$\hbar$.
 Although the spin-orbit splittings and shifts can only be observed at the fully relativistic level, we have established a set of straightforward and simple criteria to enhance MAE under hole doping in other semiconducting magnetic materials.
 These criteria are based on orbital degeneracies or state mixing ($d$ and/or $p$ orbitals with $m_l\neq0$) possessing atomic contributions with finite SOC at the VBM or at nearby energies.
 We have identified at least 21 point groups preserving the said degeneracies.
 Moreover, we presented a few examples of previously reported systems enhancing MCA with hole doping that satisfy our conditions and some systems which we consider to be highly likely to display a trend of increasing MCA with hole doping.

 Our mechanism guided by the general criteria mentioned allows targeted engineering of the band structure to increase MAE and shift the onset of PMA to minimal hole doping levels, as we have demonstrated here for \vs{}.
 Leveraging on crystallographic symmetries and easily accessible electronic properties within the scalar-relativistic framework, our criteria can be systematically implemented in a high-throughput screening of materials targeted for increasing MAE by hole doping.